evansben87/repository-pattern-realm/README.md

-# Repository pattern in Swift with Realm
+# Repository pattern in Swift with Core Data